Imaginativeone-JavaScript/Max-JavaScript-Section-05/Section-05-Notes.md

   - 01 anonymous code execution (the script file itself)
     - JavaScript already evaluated the entire script
     - "Registered" variables and functions

+  - Place a breakpoint and observe the Call Stack in Chrome Tools